 High School Math Teacher

-Ian has 15 years of teaching experience and teaches courses from Pre-Algebra to Calculus.
+Ian has over 15 years of teaching experience and teaches courses from Pre-Algebra to Calculus.
 His primary passion as a teacher is to help students reflect deeply about the way they think and learn and develop self-awareness as students and young adults.
 Ian graduated from The Citadel with a degree in English, and from Cambridge College with a Masters degree in education.
 While at the Citadel, Ian served in the US Army and graduated from Airborne School.
 Prior to becoming a teacher, he wrote for a travel magazine, ran a martial arts dojo, trained dogs, and coached youth sports.
 Ian is equally passionate about yoga and the Patriots, animals and all things Star Wars.
 On the weekends, he’s usually hiking with his wife, son, daughter and dogs Moby and Cookie.

 Nicole Notaro she|her|hers

 High School Science Teacher